(Updated September 2023)

 Some readers have told me they started with Playing for Keeps, then stuck with Fergus & John for their short story, “Play It Safe,” before reading the rest of the series.
 That sounds fun!
-It’s also spoiler-safe, as “Play It Safe” makes no mention of the events of Playing to Win.
+It’s also spoiler-free, as “Play It Safe” makes no mention of the events of Playing to Win.

 Do these followup shorts mean the novels don’t have true HEAs?

 Not at all!
 The novels provide Happy Ever Afters, and the shorts provide HAPPIER Ever Afters.

 Given the ages of my books’ protagonists (18-25) and the obstacles they overcome to be together, it made sense to revisit each couple a few months (or years, in Duncan and Brodie’s case) later to see how they were getting on.
 The followups show how the love between these lads grows deeper, stronger, and more genuine as their weeks together turn into months (and one day, years).

 What’s with the name?